OmkarRevadkar/Linear-Regression-on-Car-Price-Dataset/README.md

 Linear Regression is a supervised learning model.
 It uses regression algorithm where our target variable is continuous.
-Sampling is possible and we have performed it on Lung Capacity Dataset.
+Sampling is possible and we have performed it on Car Price Dataset.
 Finally, we have also removed outliers to the best possible extent.

 Following steps are involved: